rohityadavcloud/rohityadavcloud.github.io/_posts/2019-07-04-cloudstack-kvm.markdown

 layout: post
 category: cloudstack
 highlight: primary
-title: Build your own IaaS cloud with Apache CloudStack 4.11 and KVM on Ubuntu 18.04LTS
+title: DIY IaaS Cloud with Apache CloudStack and KVM on Ubuntu
 redirect_from: "/logs/cloudstack-kvm/"
 ---

-This is a how-to install guide on setting up a Apache CloudStack based cloud all in a single Ubuntu 18.04 host that is also used as a KVM host.
+This is a build your own IaaS cloud guide on setting up a Apache CloudStack based cloud on a single Ubuntu 18.04 (LTS) host that is also used as a KVM host.

 Note: this should work for ACS 4.11.3 and above.
 This how-to post may get outdated in future, so please [follow the latest docs](http://docs.cloudstack.apache.org/en/4.11.3.0/installguide)